Logo link to homepage

 Figure (see Caption) Figure 44.
 Natural-color satellite image of Nyamuragira on 3 January 2012 showing close-up of outlined area in figure 43.
 Active lava is visible flowing N-NE, with older flows also visible to the N and NE.
 A sulfur-dioxide-rich plume extends to the SW from the central vent.
 Undisturbed vegetation is also visible.
 Image acquired by the Advanced Land Imager (ALI) aboard the Earth Observing-1 (EO-1) satellite.
 Courtesy Jesse Allen, Robert Simmon, and EO-1 Team, NASA Earth Observatory.

-A team from Volcano Discovery observed the ongoing fissure eruption during 22-25 January 2012 from the newly formed cinder cones near the fissure.
-They reported three coalescent cones, the largest cradling a small lava lake.
+A group from Volcano Discovery observed the ongoing fissure eruption during 22-25 January 2012 from the newly formed cinder cones near the fissure.
+They reported three coalescent cones, the largest containing a small lava lake.
 The lake ejected spatter every few seconds, rising as high as 200 m above the summit.
 Some bombs reached the base of the cone.
 Lava flows from the vent extended several kilometers N. Numerous small breakouts formed secondary flows, and a large breakout ~2 km N of the cone fed a large lava flow ~20 m wide.
 Burning forests were reported to the NNE.

-Preliminary estimates by the GORISK Scientific Team for the 2011-2012 eruption indicated a volume of emitted lavas of at least 81.5 x 106 m3.
+Preliminary estimates by GORISK for the 2011-2012 eruption indicated a volume of emitted lavas of at least 81.5 x 106 m3.
 The lava flows did not reach inhabited areas and only affected vegetation in Virunga National Park.
 The 2011-2012 eruption was the biggest event at Nyamuragira since the 1991-1993 eruption, which lasted nearly 1.5 years and emitted an estimated ~131 x 106 m3 of lava (Smets and others, 2010).

-Beginning in late February 2012 through at least June 2012, degassing occurred in the Nyamuragira's caldera.
+A report by Dario Tedesco stated that in March 2012, a series of explosion earthquakes were recorded by the seismic network of the Goma Volcano Observatory.
+Following this activity, the fissure eruptions suddenly stopped.
+Also in March the morphology of the pit crater began to change (figures 45 and 46).
+Beginning in late February 2012 through at least June 2012, degassing occurred in the caldera.
 The emission site was located inside the pit crater, but degassing occurred from all fractures inside the caldera.
 On several occasions, meteorological conditions caused sulfur odors to reach the city of Goma (~30 km S from Nyamuragira's crater).

 Figure (see Caption) Figure 45.
 View of Nyamuragira's pit crater on 20 January 2012.
 Direction unknown.
 Courtesy Dario Tedesco, International Organization of Migrants and Second University of Naples.